Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Experiments

-\paragraph{CutOnce.} We resize images to 480$\times$480 pixels and use the ViT-B/8 [15] DINO [7] model by default to extract deep learning features.
-For the density-tune similarity module, the values of $k$, $T_0$, and $\alpha$ are set to 10, 1.0, and 0.5, respectively.
-The $\tau$ for the filter is 0.95.
+\myparagraph{CutOnce} We resize images to 480$\times$480 pixels and use the ViT-B/8~\citep{ViT} DINO~\citep{DINO} model by default to extract features.
+For the density-tune similarity module, $k$, $T_0$, and $\alpha$ are set to 10, 1.0, and 0.5, respectively.
+The filter parameter $\tau$ is set to 0.95.

-\paragraph{Detector.} All training and inference are conducted on a single NVIDIA RTX 4090 GPU.
-All experiments are implemented on the detectron2~\cite{detectron2} platform using the widely adopted Cascade Mask R-CNN~\cite{CascadeRCNN} as detector.
-The detector is trained with masks and bounding boxes generated by CutOnce for 80K iterations with copy-paste augmentation~\cite{copypaste} and a batch size of 8.
-The learning rate is set to 0.01, weight decay to $5 \times 10^{-5}$, and momentum to 0.9.
+\myparagraph{CAD (class-agnostic detector)} \textit{All training and inference are conducted on single NVIDIA RTX 4090 GPU.} All experiments are implemented on the detectron2~\citep{detectron2} platform using Cascade Mask R-CNN~\citep{CascadeRCNN} as the default detector.
+The detector is trained with masks and bounding boxes generated by CutOnce for 80K iterations with copy-paste augmentation~\citep{copypaste}.
+The batch size is set to 8, learning rate to 0.01, weight decay to $5 \times 10^{-5}$, and momentum to 0.9.
+Following the same setup as the copy-paste augmentation in CutLER~\citep{CutLER}, we randomly downsample the masks with a scale factor uniformly sampled from 0.3 to 1.0.

-\paragraph{Self-Training.} We perform only one round of self-training.
-In this stage, the model is initialized with the weights from the previous phase and trained for 60K iterations.
-The learning rate is fixed at 0.005, and all other settings remain the same as in the previous stage.
+\myparagraph{Self-Training} In this stage, the model is initialized with the weights from the previous phase and trained for 60K iterations.
+Other settings follow CutLER, with the learning rate set to 0.005 and the copy-paste augmentation scalar uniformly sampled between 0.5 and 1.0.